the-teachingRSE-project/competencies/competencies.md

 #### PostDoc
 PostDocs are independent researchers.
-Their role is similar to that of a PhD student.
+Their role is similar to that of a PhD student with a deepened focus on their research career.
-However, they are proficient users of all relevant tools.
+However, they are proficient users of all relevant tools, that make them active contributors to their domain of research.
 They need to be aware of patents (LEG).

 #### PI/Professor